udexon/Multiweb/Python_Selenium_Forth_MWDC.md

 Beginning with the Reddit "uncensorable" anonymous comment example above, amongst our short term and long term Phosway Multiweb A to Z goals, are the following:

-1. Transient Key (Cryptography) Graph Database &mdash; PhosGraph
+- A. Transient Key (Cryptography) Graph Database &mdash; PhosGraph

-2. An ID-less Payment System &mdash; PhosPay
+- B. An ID-less Payment System &mdash; PhosPay

-3. "Earn Money As You Learn" (EMYL) Tutorial Series, where trainers and trainees may earn online tips as little as USD1 using PhosPay;
+- C. "Earn Money As You Learn" (EMYL) Tutorial Series, where trainers and trainees may earn online tips as little as USD1 using PhosPay;

-4. A Multiweb Instagram Ranking Database &mdash; Collecting Instagram data via crowd source user contribution;
+- D. A PhosGraph Multiweb Instagram Ranking Database &mdash; Collecting Instagram data via crowd source user contribution;

-5. Social Media Online Tipping (e.g. Instagram, YouTube) etc. using PhosPay
+- E. Social Media Online Tipping (e.g. Instagram, YouTube) etc. using PhosPay

-6. A Universal Uncensorable Super Social Media &mdash; based on PhosGraph Multiweb
+- F. A Universal Uncensorable Super Social Media &mdash; based on PhosGraph Multiweb

 The following is a series of tutorial articles on how we can incrementally develop the modules above using Phoscript, starting from scratch:

+1. [A PhosGraph Multiweb Instagram Ranking Database](https://github.com/udexon/Multiweb/blob/master/Instagram_Ranking_PhosGraph_Multiweb.md) &mdash; Collecting Instagram data via crowd source user contribution;

 - link to ... ???